opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 #### Configure Plugins

-Go to `Manage Jenkins > Tools` and configure each of the plugins tools as explained below:
+Go to `Manage Jenkins > Tools` and configure each of the plugin tools as explained below:

 **SonarQube Scanner Installations**

+Go to `Manage Jenkins > Tools > SonarQube Scanner installations` and add a new SonarQube Scanner installation

 - [x] SonarQube Scanner: `sonar-scanner` (Or use a suitable name)